-a.
-Unless otherwise prohibited by law, assets of the District shall be invested in instruments whose maturities do not exceed five (5) years from the time of purchase.
+- a.
+Unless otherwise prohibited by law, assets of the District shall be invested in instruments whose maturities do not exceed five (5) years from the time of purchase. - b.
+The District's Investment portfolio shall have sufficient liquidity to meet anticipated cash flow requirements.